Fun Horse riding New South Wales

 Ride pace is varied and moderate (long downhill walks, fast pace uphill) with some fast canters / galloping sections.
 Terrain: We ride through NSW State Forests, private farm properties, Crown Land and some public rural roads.
 Most country is undulating to steep terrain with some narrow overgrown rainforest trails.
 Rides go into remote and isolated areas, with limited mobile phone reception and assistance from third parties not immediately available.
 Leading the horses on foot over short distances may on occasion be required and a reasonable level of fitness is required for all horse riding tours.

-This ride is for very confident intermediate riders to advanced horse riders only.
-For the minimum riding ability required (intermediate) you are expected to have a firm and balanced seat, had formal riding lessons to master the basic horse riding aids and skills, be confident and capable to control a fit and forward going horse in all paces (including long stretches of posting/rising trot and gallops) in open, varied, sometimes challenging country and to be able to mount and dismount unassisted.
+This ride is for very confident intermediate riders to advanced riders only.
+As a minimum, you are expected to have a firm and balanced seat, had formal riding lessons to master the basic horse riding aids and skills, be confident and capable to control a fit and forward going horse in all paces (including long stretches of posting/rising trot and gallops) in open, varied, sometimes challenging country and to be able to mount and dismount unassisted.

 Beginner and novice riders and children are not suitable for this ride (occasionally exceptions are made for children aged 15 years and over depending on riding ability).